-For example, a local area enrolled 200 youth and 100 of those youth were out of school youth (OSY) who were not required to meet the low-income criteria, 100 were OSY who were required to meet the low-income criteria.
-In this example, the 100 OSY required to be low-income are the only youth factored into the five percent low-income exception calculation.
+For example, a local area enrolled 200 youth and 100 of those youth were OSY who were not required to meet the low-income criteria, 100 were OSY who were required to meet the low-income criteria.
+In this example, the 100 OSY required to be low-income are the only youth factored into the 5% low-income exception calculation.
 Therefore, in this example 5 of the 100 youth who ordinarily would be required to be low-income do not have to meet the low-income criteria based on the low-income exception.